nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-and-reuse-custom-element.md

 1. Switch to the Code Editor.
 On the search available in the elements catalog, search `my-validation-element`.
 1. Drag and drop it from the catalog to the editor.
   ![]({{file name='contract-view-layout-element.png'}} ?w=650,border=true)
-1. Save your changes and deploy your studio project, you're done :)
+1. Save your changes and deploy your studio project, you're done!

   You can now reuse your element as much as you want, for example on the other layouts of your contract document, it will always be available in the **Project Elements** library.

+## Going further

+For the moment you have a "Validated" checkbox displayed on all your `Contract` document type, but anything happens when you click on it as we didn't add any logic to it.
+To have more info on how to create an element and bind it to an action, follow the [related tutorial]({{page version='' space='nxdoc' page='how-to-insert-user-action'}}).